In Search of the Perfect Schnitzel Recipe

 Ingredients

-• 8 chicken cutlets, thoroughly dried with paper towels and pounded about ⅓ inch thick
+- 8 chicken thick cutlets, thoroughly dried with paper towels and pounded no thinner than 1/2 inch thick

-• Spices and herbs of your choice: ground pepper, minced parsley flakes, nutmeg, minced fresh garlic, oregano etc Or 1/4 cup porcini powder
+- Spices and herbs of your choice: ground pepper, minced parsley flakes, nutmeg, minced fresh garlic, oregano etc Or 1/4 cup porcini powder.
+I also love Mrs Dash.

 Instructions